BGCG/project3/README.md

 Love sandwiches for the intial set up and wire up of the API for which I had no clue how to do this before walking through the tutorial.

-List comprehesion - I have used list comprehension throughout this project.
-The following resources were useful reminders how to perform list comprehension -
+I have used list comprehension throughout this project.
+The following resource from [W3 Schools](https://www.w3schools.com/python/python_lists_comprehension.asp) was a useful reminder on how to perform list comprehensions.

-Datetime - I was a little nervous about using date time in my program as I heard that they are notoriously difficult to work with in programming.
+I was a little nervous about using date time in my program as I heard that they are notoriously difficult to work with in programming.
 A little reading online and usage of the datetime library was helpful.
+This [stack overflow](https://stackoverflow.com/questions/36424255/python-iterating-through-a-list-using-datetime-strptime) post was partiuclarly helpful in my figuring out how to convert the expiry dates from the google sheets into a more workable format.
 I converted the date into isocalendar format which forms into a tuple object.
 This was then used for comparision with todays date, converted into the sample iscalendar format.

 Creation of dictionarys from two lists - i found this resource helpful in me figuring this out.